Higher education in India: Universities

 Technical education has grown rapidly in recent years.
 Of 27.3 million students enrolled in undergraduate studies, about 4.5 million are in engineering fields.
-With recent capacity additions, it now appears that the nation has the capability to graduate over 500,000 engineers (with 4-yr undergraduate degrees) annually, and there is also a corresponding increase in the graduation of computer scientists (roughly 50,000 with post-graduate degree).
+With recent capacity additions, India now graduates over 500,000 engineers annually (with 4-year undergraduate degrees), along with approximately 50,000 computer science postgraduates.
 In addition, the nation graduates over 1.2 million scientists.
 Furthermore, each year, the nation is enrolling at least 350,000 in its engineering diploma programs (with plans to increase this by about 50,000).
 Thus, India's annual enrollment of scientists, engineers and technicians now exceeds 2 million.

 Across the country, tertiary enrollment rates have increased at a compound annual growth rate of 3.5% in the 5 years preceding 2016.
 Current enrollment stands at 34.58 million, over 15% more than the 29.2 million enrolled in 2011.

 International league tables produced in 2006 by the London-based Times Higher Education Supplement(THES) confirmed Jawaharlal Nehru University (JNU)'s place among the world's top 200 universities.
 Likewise, THES 2006 ranked JNU's School of Social Sciences at the 57th position among the world's top 100 institutes for social sciences.
 In 2017, THES ranked the Indian Institute of Science as the eighth best "small university" in the world.
 A small university was defined as one with less than 5000 students.
 In 2015, the institute also became the first Indian institute to make it to the top hundred in the THES list of engineering institutes.
 It was ranked 99.